 In the meeting, everyone on the project team will be present with the business stakeholders.

 The meeting aims to get a clear understanding of the complete team’s progress as well as to remove any impediments.
 To resolve any impediments, the scrum master must take responsibility.
 If it is outside his scope, he will facilitate the removal of the impediments with other team members who will take responsibility.

 Agile Testing Methodology

-- Understand business requirements
+- Understand business requirements.

-- Identify any gaps in the requirements and provide feedback
+- Identify any gaps and provide feedback.

 - Collaborate with the design & development team